 SPEND SOME OF YOUR PROFITS

 What?
-Yes, you’re going to be working more, so having a plan to spend some of the profits will keep you motivated and enjoying the fruits of your labor.
+Yes, you’re going to be working more, so having a plan to spend some of the profits will keep you motivated.
+You have to enjoy at least some of the fruits of your labor.
 Whether it’s for a family vacation or some new gear you want to try, spending some of the money you earn will make you feel good and keep you motivated.
+Even better, set a predetermined percentage of your income that you will designate as extra spending money.

 KEEP YOUR DAY JOB